 Netflix, serving many billions of personalized requests each day, has a few use cases for which the latency of a remote datastore would be highly undesirable given the frequency with which those datasets are accessed.

-Netflix Hollow is a java library and comprehensive toolset for harnessing small to moderately sized in-memory datasets which are disseminated from a single producer to many consumers for read-only access.
+Netflix Hollow is a java library and toolset for disseminating in-memory datasets from a single producer to many consumers for high performance read-only access.
 Hollow aggressively addresses the scaling challenges of in-memory datasets, and is built with servers busily serving requests at or near maximum capacity in mind.